Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Proofs for the Covariate Shift Setting

-\subsection{Anisotropic local law}
+\subsubsection{Anisotropic Local Law}

-In this section, we prove the anisotropic local law in Theorem \ref{LEM_SMALL} by extending from multivariate Gaussian random matrices to generally distributed random matrices.
-With Proposition \ref{prop_diagonal}, it suffices is to prove that for $Z^{(1)}$ and $Z^{(2)}$ satisfying the assumptions of Theorem \ref{LEM_SMALL}, we have that
+\begin{proof} In this section, we prove the anisotropic local law in Theorem \ref{LEM_SMALL} by extending from Gaussian random matrices to generally distributed random matrices.
+With Proposition \ref{prop_diagonal}, it suffices to prove that for $Z^{(1)}$ and $Z^{(2)}$ satisfying the assumptions of Theorem \ref{LEM_SMALL}, we have